 We searched scientific databases for clinical trials comparing the antiepileptic medication, topiramate, with placebo (a pretend treatment) or another antiepileptic drug in people with JME.
 We wanted to evaluate how well topiramate worked and if it had any side effects.
-The evidence is current to July 2018.

 We included and analyzed three randomized controlled trials (clinical studies where people are randomly put into one of two or more treatment groups) with 83 participants.
 Based on the information in these trials, it seems that topiramate is better tolerated than valproate, but is no more effective than valproate.
 Topiramate seemed to work better than placebo, but this result was based on a small number of included people.

 Quality of the evidence

 The quality of the evidence from the studies was very low and the results should be interpreted with caution.
 More randomized controlled trials with large numbers of participants are required to test how effective and well tolerated topiramate is in people with JME.
 Future trials should be well-designed and double-blinded (where neither the participant nor the researcher know which treatment has been given until after the results have been collected).

 This review does not provide sufficient evidence to support topiramate for the treatment of people with JME.

 We have found no new studies since the last version of this review was published in 2019.
 This review does not provide sufficient evidence to support topiramate for the treatment of people with JME.
 Based on the current limited available data, topiramate seems to be better tolerated than valproate, but has no clear benefits over valproate in terms of efficacy.
 Well-designed, double-blind RCTs with large samples are required to test the efficacy and tolerability of topiramate in people with JME.